flaming-cl/flaming-cl.github.io/source/_posts/recursion-iteration-and-function-abstraction-md.md

 const incAndCube = (x) => cube(inc(x));
 ```
-In this way, if future requirements involve adding 1 then squaring, we can easily switch `cube` to `square` without changing it in three places.

 You might feel like it doesn't make any difference.
 But don't worry, the process of iterative improvement often starts with small steps that may seem trivial.
 By continuously refining our code, we can achieve more extensible and reusable solutions.